peteroupc/peteroupc.github.io/approxtheory.md

 [^4]: Skorski, Maciej.
 "Handy formulas for binomial moments." _Modern Stochastics: Theory and Applications_ 12.1 (2024): 27-41.

+[^5]: It is also possible to bound the "absolute moment" as $M_{n,r}(p)\le C(r)(\max(1/n, (p(1-p)/n)^{1/2})^r$ or $M_{n,r}(p)\le C(r)(1/n + (p(1-p)/n)^{1/2})^r$ (G.G.
+Lorentz, "The degree of approximation by polynomials with positive coefficients", 1966), but the constants $C(r)$ seem to be higher (and less favorable) than the $C(r)$ in $M_{n,r}(p)\le C(r)/n^{r/2}$.

-[^5]: Adell, J.A., Cárdenas-Morales, D., "[**Quantitative generalized Voronovskaja’s formulae for Bernstein polynomials**](https://www.sciencedirect.com/science/article/pii/S0021904518300376)", Journal of Approximation Theory 231, July 2018.
+[^6]: Adell, J.A., Cárdenas-Morales, D., "[**Quantitative generalized Voronovskaja’s formulae for Bernstein polynomials**](https://www.sciencedirect.com/science/article/pii/S0021904518300376)", Journal of Approximation Theory 231, July 2018.

-[^6]: Molteni, Giuseppe.
+[^7]: Molteni, Giuseppe.
 "Explicit bounds for even moments of Bernstein’s polynomials."
 Journal of Approximation Theory 273 (2022): 105658.

-[^7]: Cheng, F., "On the rate of convergence of Bernstein polynomials of functions of bounded variation", Journal of Approximation Theory 39 (1983).
+[^8]: Cheng, F., "On the rate of convergence of Bernstein polynomials of functions of bounded variation", Journal of Approximation Theory 39 (1983).

-[^8]: Weisstein, Eric W. "Schwarz's Inequality."
+[^9]: Weisstein, Eric W. "Schwarz's Inequality."
 From MathWorld--A Wolfram Resource. [**https://mathworld.wolfram.com/SchwarzsInequality.html**](https://mathworld.wolfram.com/SchwarzsInequality.html)

-[^9]: R. Bojanic, O. Shisha, "Degree of $L^1$ approximation to integrable functions by modified Bernstein polynomials", Journal of Approximation Theory 13, 66–72 (1975).
+[^10]: R. Bojanic, O. Shisha, "Degree of $L^1$ approximation to integrable functions by modified Bernstein polynomials", Journal of Approximation Theory 13, 66–72 (1975).

-[^10]: Piţul, P., "Evaluation of the Approximation Order by Positive Linear Operators", dissertation, Universität Duisberg-Essen, 2007.
+[^11]: Piţul, P., "Evaluation of the Approximation Order by Positive Linear Operators", dissertation, Universität Duisberg-Essen, 2007.

-[^11]: Gonska, H.H., Meier, J., "On approximation by Bernstein-type operators: best constants", Studia Sci.
+[^12]: Gonska, H.H., Meier, J., "On approximation by Bernstein-type operators: best constants", Studia Sci.
 Math.
 Hungar.
 22, 1987.

-[^12]: Shisha, O., Mond.
+[^13]: Shisha, O., Mond.
 B, "The degree of convergence of linear positive operators", 1968.

-[^13]: Mond, B., "On the degree of approximation by linear positive operators", _Journal of Approximation Theory_ 18 (1976).
+[^14]: Mond, B., "On the degree of approximation by linear positive operators", _Journal of Approximation Theory_ 18 (1976).

-[^14]: Păltănea, R., _Approximation Theory Using Positive Linear Operators_, Birkhäuser, 2004.
+[^15]: Păltănea, R., _Approximation Theory Using Positive Linear Operators_, Birkhäuser, 2004.

-[^15]: Peetre, J., "On the connection between the theory of interpolation spaces and approximation theory", in _Approximation Theory_, 1969.
+[^16]: Peetre, J., "On the connection between the theory of interpolation spaces and approximation theory", in _Approximation Theory_, 1969.

-[^16]: Păltănea, R, Dimitriu, M.T., "On some second order moduli of smoothness."
+[^17]: Păltănea, R, Dimitriu, M.T., "On some second order moduli of smoothness."
 General Mathematics 24 (2016)

-[^17]: Păltănea, R., Smuc, M., "Sharp Estimates of Asymptotic Error of Approximation by General Positive Linear Operators in Terms of the First and the Second Moduli of Continuity", _Results in Mathematics_ 74 (2019).
+[^18]: Păltănea, R., Smuc, M., "Sharp Estimates of Asymptotic Error of Approximation by General Positive Linear Operators in Terms of the First and the Second Moduli of Continuity", _Results in Mathematics_ 74 (2019).

-[^18]: Dimitriu, M.T., "[**Estimates with optimal constants using Peetre's K-functionals**](https://www.jstor.org/stable/43964559)", _Carpathian Journal of Mathematics_ 26 (2010).
+[^19]: Dimitriu, M.T., "[**Estimates with optimal constants using Peetre's K-functionals**](https://www.jstor.org/stable/43964559)", _Carpathian Journal of Mathematics_ 26 (2010).

-[^19]: Gonska, Heiner, Paula Piţul, and Ioan Raşa.
+[^20]: Gonska, Heiner, Paula Piţul, and Ioan Raşa.
 "On Peano's form of the Taylor remainder, Voronovskaja's theorem and the commutator of positive linear operators", 2006.

-[^20]: Gonska, Heiner.
+[^21]: Gonska, Heiner.
 "On the degree of approximation in Voronovskaja's theorem", Studia Univ.
 Babeş-Bolyai, Math., September 2007.

-[^21]: Anastassiou, George A. "[**A study of positive linear operators by the method of moments, one-dimensional case**](https://www.sciencedirect.com/science/article/pii/0021904585900498)."
+[^22]: Anastassiou, George A. "[**A study of positive linear operators by the method of moments, one-dimensional case**](https://www.sciencedirect.com/science/article/pii/0021904585900498)."
 Journal of Approximation Theory 45.3 (1985): 247-270.

-[^22]: The paper Cichoń et al., "[**On delta-method of moments and probabilistic sums**](https://doi.org/10.1137/1.9781611973037.11)", ANALCO 2013, has very similar results, but they assume the function $f$ has a $k$-th derivative defined on an _open_ interval (say, $0\lt\lambda\lt 1$), rather than a _closed_ one, making those results harder to use if $Y$ is a random variable that can take a value equal to either endpoint of the interval (in this example, 0 or 1).
+[^23]: The paper Cichoń et al., "[**On delta-method of moments and probabilistic sums**](https://doi.org/10.1137/1.9781611973037.11)", ANALCO 2013, has very similar results, but they assume the function $f$ has a $k$-th derivative defined on an _open_ interval (say, $0\lt\lambda\lt 1$), rather than a _closed_ one, making those results harder to use if $Y$ is a random variable that can take a value equal to either endpoint of the interval (in this example, 0 or 1).

+[^24]: Frantz, Deborah A. Summability methods, probability distributions, and associated positive linear operators.
+Lehigh University, 1984.

-[^23]: Babenko, Alexander G., and Yuriy V. Kryakin.
+[^25]: Babenko, Alexander G., and Yuriy V. Kryakin.
 "Special difference operators and the constants in the classical Jackson-type theorems."
 Topics in Classical and Modern Analysis: In Memory of Yingkang Hu.
 Cham: Springer International Publishing, 2019.
 35-46.

-[^24]: Jaskaran Singh Kaire and Andriy Prymak.
+[^26]: Jaskaran Singh Kaire and Andriy Prymak.
 "Whitney-type estimates for convex functions." arXiv preprint arXiv:2311.00912 (2023).

-[^25]: Sevy, J., "Acceleration of convergence of sequences of simultaneous approximants", dissertation, Drexel University, 1991.
+[^27]: Sevy, J., "Acceleration of convergence of sequences of simultaneous approximants", dissertation, Drexel University, 1991.

-[^26]: H. H. Gonska, _Quantitative Approximation in C(X)_, Habilitationschrift, Universität Duisburg, 1985.
+[^28]: H. H. Gonska, _Quantitative Approximation in C(X)_, Habilitationschrift, Universität Duisburg, 1985.

-[^27]: R.A.
+[^29]: R.A.
 DeVore and G.G.
 Lorentz, _Constructive Approximation_, 1993.

-[^28]: E. W. Cheney, _Introduction to Approximation Theory_, 1998.
+[^30]: E. W. Cheney, _Introduction to Approximation Theory_, 1998.

-[^29]: Guessab, A., Nouisser, O. & Schmeisser, G. Enhancement of the algebraic precision of a linear operator and consequences under positivity. _Positivity_ 13, 693–707 (2009). [**https://doi.org/10.1007/s11117-008-2253-4**](https://doi.org/10.1007/s11117-008-2253-4).
+[^31]: Guessab, A., Nouisser, O. & Schmeisser, G. Enhancement of the algebraic precision of a linear operator and consequences under positivity. _Positivity_ 13, 693–707 (2009). [**https://doi.org/10.1007/s11117-008-2253-4**](https://doi.org/10.1007/s11117-008-2253-4).
 However, Gavrea and Ivan ("[**A note on the fixed points of positive linear operators**](https://doi.org/10.1016/j.jat.2017.12.001)", _Journal of Approximation Theory_ (227), 2018) pointed out that there are positive linear operators besides the identity that reproduce all polynomials of the form $x^i$ where $i>0$.

+[^32]: Ioan Gavrea, Mircea Ivan, "A note on the fixed points of positive linear operators", Journal of Approximation Theory (227), 2018, [**https://doi.org/10.1016/j.jat.2017.12.001.**](https://doi.org/10.1016/j.jat.2017.12.001).

-[^30]: $W_n$ can, in principle, be nonlinear instead, but this would require a totally different approach to finding the approximation error, and $L_n$ would then be nonlinear in general.
+[^33]: $W_n$ can, in principle, be nonlinear instead, but this would require a totally different approach to finding the approximation error, and $L_n$ would then be nonlinear in general.

-[^31]: Güntürk, C. Sinan, and Weilin Li. "[**Approximation with one-bit polynomials in Bernstein form**](https://arxiv.org/pdf/2112.09183)", arXiv:2112.09183 (2021); Constructive Approximation, pp.1-30 (2022).
+[^34]: Güntürk, C. Sinan, and Weilin Li. "[**Approximation with one-bit polynomials in Bernstein form**](https://arxiv.org/pdf/2112.09183)", arXiv:2112.09183 (2021); Constructive Approximation, pp.1-30 (2022).

-[^32]: Micchelli, Charles. "[**The saturation class and iterates of the Bernstein polynomials**](https://www.sciencedirect.com/science/article/pii/0021904573900282)", Journal of Approximation Theory 8, no. 1 (1973): 1-18.
+[^35]: Micchelli, Charles. "[**The saturation class and iterates of the Bernstein polynomials**](https://www.sciencedirect.com/science/article/pii/0021904573900282)", Journal of Approximation Theory 8, no. 1 (1973): 1-18.

-[^33]: Wang, Y.Q., Zhang, Y.Y, Liu, J.L., "Expectation identity of the hypergeometric distribution and its application in the calculations of high-order origin moments",Communications in Statistics--Theory and Methods 52(17), 2023. [**https://doi.org/10.1080/03610926.2021.2024235**](https://doi.org/10.1080/03610926.2021.2024235)
+[^36]: Wang, Y.Q., Zhang, Y.Y, Liu, J.L., "Expectation identity of the hypergeometric distribution and its application in the calculations of high-order origin moments",Communications in Statistics--Theory and Methods 52(17), 2023. [**https://doi.org/10.1080/03610926.2021.2024235**](https://doi.org/10.1080/03610926.2021.2024235)

-[^34]: Weisstein, Eric W. "Central Moment."
+[^37]: Weisstein, Eric W. "Central Moment."
 From MathWorld--A Wolfram Resource. [**https://mathworld.wolfram.com/CentralMoment.html**](https://mathworld.wolfram.com/CentralMoment.html)

-[^35]: Frantz, Deborah A. Summability methods, probability distributions, and associated positive linear operators.
-Lehigh University, 1984.